 Player Interaction (8 out of 10)

+The highest marks in this Small World review go to player interaction.
 It is a conquest civilization game so it is all about player interaction.
 For the most part, you can be off building your empire, but the world is in fact too small and you will need to bump heads with your opponents.
 It is not just about the aggressions though, a good balance is the most important thing.
 If you go too hard against another player, you will trade units in a senseless war and never win.
 You have to make friends and make the right moves.

 Quality (7 out of 10)

 Balance can be a huge problem or a huge benefit and in Small World, it is the latter.
 There are so many different races and powers that have to work together, yet there is no one thing in particular that is too powerful.
 This machine is well oiled and has set the stage for the amazing expansions to come.
 One thing about Small World is that it is heavy.
 There are so many components and they are all of a high caliber.
 This game from conception to production is well done.
+As far as this Small World review is concerned, the designers have created a game that will last the test of time.

 Art & Style (6 out of 10)